 An introduction to the world of teaching and learning online, including discussion of instructional strategies and current innovations and issues.
 From choosing and setting up course elements in a Learning Management System through the actual delivery and interactions of an online class.

-EDIT 7550 Project Management in Instructional Design (3 credits)
+EDIT 7460e Internship in Instructional Technology (3 hours)